hzz4343/hzz4343/README.md

 ## Hi there 👋 I'm Zizhang (Patrick) 🧑‍💻
 - Application Development Delivery Student at RRC Polytech
-- President of Bits and Bytes Association
+- Co-founder of Studio Boreas
-- Badminton Player

 Passionate software developer with a keen interest in crafting efficient and innovative solutions.